center-for-threat-informed-defense/attack-workbench-frontend/docs/collections.md

 Collections are meant to be shared.
 Collections can be shared as STIX bundles, uploaded to the internet, sent through email, or hosted on a [TAXII server](https://oasis-open.github.io/cti-documentation/taxii/intro.html).

-Data providers may opt to describe their published collections through a _collection index_ (described below), a data structure designed to provide a machine-readable listing of collections.
+Data providers may opt to describe their published collections through a _collection index_ (detailed below), a data structure designed to provide a machine-readable listing of collections.
+Collection indexes provide the means through which data consumers can _subscribe_ to updates from a data provider.

 Typically collections are not modified after they are published.
-Subsequent releases of a dataset such as "Enterprise ATT&CK" would be represented by an entirely new collection; the continuity between releases is conveyed by the _collection index_ object detailed below.
+Subsequent releases of a dataset such as "Enterprise ATT&CK" would be represented by a new _version_ of the collection stored in a separate STIX bundle or TAXII collection; the continuity between releases is conveyed by the _collection index_ object detailed below.

+Collections by design reference a specific version of each object they contain.
+Conceptually, the object as a whole is not part of the collection; the collection instead contains the object as it was recorded at a specific moment in time.
+Oftentimes sequential versions of a collection will include updated versions of the contained objects in addition to new objects.
+This can be used to track the evolution of a dataset over time.

 ## Collection Properties
 Collections are represented in STIX using the `x-mitre-collection` type, described below.
 This collection defining object should typically be provided alongside the contents of the collection within a STIX bundle or TAXII collection.